Coffee Knowledge & Roasting Practicum Class | May 13th, 2018

-WE HAVE CREATED THIS COURSE AND OPTIONAL CO-OP for cafes who have dreamed of roasting their own and for our customers who are simply the very brightest in all of New England.
+WE HAVE CREATED THIS COURSE for cafes who have dreamed of roasting their own COFFEE and for our customers who are simply the very brightest in all of New England.
 Take the course for pleasure or take the course to become an amazing artisan.
-Learn about our new exciting concept.

 Roasting coffee is a lot of fun.
 We want to share the love and fun with you.
 The below course is a prerequisite for creating your own roasts on our small batch Diedrich Coffee Roaster.
 If you own a cafe there are A LOT of advantages to brewing and selling your own roasted coffee in your own special packaging.
 Or, if you are a coffee lover (we get it) think of joining our co-op at a lower tier- think of it as a gym membership- only for coffee roasting and sweet pleasure.

 The beauty of coffee roasting is in the nuance of of green coffees.
 Sure we roasters like to fancy ourselves as alchemical wizards- keepers of Hermeticism and all of that, but the reality is coffee roasting is a skill akin to calligraphy or any fine art.
 The more you practice the more beautiful the form.